John J. Paris, S.J.

 “Standards, Norms and Guidelines for Permissible Withdrawal of Life Support from Seriously Compromised Newborns,“ The American Journal of Bioethics, 2011:11(2):33-34.

-With MD Schreiber, Moreland, MP.
-“Ethical and Legal Issues in Assisted Ventilation,” in Goldsmith JP, Karotkin EH and Siede, BL (ed.)
+“Ethical and Legal Issues in Assisted Ventilation” (with MD Schreiber and MP Moreland) in Goldsmith JP, Karotkin EH and Siede, BL (ed.)
 Assisted Ventilation of the Neonate (5th ed).
 St. Louis: Elsevier/Saunders 2011:94-106.

 “Autonomy Does Not Confer Sovereignty on the Patient: A Commentary on the Golubchuk Case,” The American Journal of Bioethics, 2010 10(3):54-74.